tsawi/specufex_preprocessing/README.md

 ### 2_convertToSpectrograms.py

 Script for converting HDF5 waveforms to HDF5 spectrograms for use in SpecUFEx.
-Must update the specrtogram parameters in functions/setParams.py
+Must update the spectrogram parameters in functions/setParams.py

 *input* :: HDF5 of waveforms